InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: Experiments

 \section{Experiments}

-To evaluate the effectiveness of our proposed \modelname, we conduct extensive experiments on twelve real-world tasks and a simulation benchmark.
-We first compare \modelname with existing leading vision-language-action models $\pi_0$ and GR00T N1.5.
-Then, we conduct an ablation study to verify the effectiveness of pretraining and the proposed generation expert.
+To evaluate the effectiveness of our proposed \modelname, we conduct extensive experiments on 12 real-world tasks and a simulation benchmark.
+We first compare \modelname with existing leading VLA models.
+Following this, we conduct a series of ablation studies.